simonexmachina/select-transformer/README.md

 ### Rationale

 The humble `<select>` element provides a good interface for selecting one or more named options, but we often want to display these options using checkboxes or radio buttons.
-Rather than having separate implementation for each of these options, this module allows you to just use `<select>`s and it will transform them into groups of inputs and handle the two-way binding to keep them in sync.
+Rather than having separate implementations for each of these, this module allows you to just use `<select>`s and it will transform them into groups of inputs and handle the two-way binding to keep them in sync.

 ## Usage